fbaeuerlein/cpp-vscode-guide/README.md

 The [docker](doc/Docker.md) section describes how to use extensions for building, managing and running containers from VS Code.

+Current topics:

+- Installing docker extension
+- Develop within docker and configure it with `devcontainer.json`
+- Using remote containerd instances

 ---

 # 7. Documentation